-DELETE is an immersive, site-specific, interactive experience for young audiences from 8 to 12 years of age.
+DELETE is an immersive, site-specific, interactive experience for young audiences.
 In 4 parts DELETE explores the different ways we experience the digital world, from consuming large amounts of information online to the creation of our virtual identity and the traces we leave behind.

 EMERGE (Part 1 of DELETE)